Kosmosaik/ProgressCrawl/docs/ROADMAP.md

-# ProgressCrawl — Unified Roadmap (Single Source of Truth)
+# ProgressCrawl --- Unified Roadmap (Single Source of Truth)

-**Purpose**
-- This file is the ONLY roadmap for ProgressCrawl.
-- It merges planning into a dependency-ordered system to avoid rebuilds.
-- Versions are assigned at release time (CHANGELOG), not pre-planned.
-- Survival-first design: combat is layered on top of survival foundations.
-- The game is long-term persistent survival RPG (not run-based).
+**Purpose** - This file is the ONLY roadmap for ProgressCrawl. - It merges planning into a dependency-ordered system to avoid rebuilds. - Versions are assigned at release time (CHANGELOG), not pre-planned. - Survival-first design: combat is layered on top of survival foundations. - The game is a long-term persistent survival RPG (not run-based).

-**How to use this roadmap**
-- Work from Milestone M0 upward.
-- Each milestone has:
-  - Goal
-  - Includes (must-have)
-  - Notes / dependencies
-  - “Done when” checklist
-- Anything not in milestones goes in the Backlog Pool section at the end.

 ------------------------------------------------------------------------